Israel places gag order on probe into oil spill that closed beaches and devastated wildlife

 “They either spilled the oil from the ship into the water, or a malfunction occurred and they did not report it,” said Environmental Protection Minister Gila Gamliel.
 “Finding those responsible for the disaster is a complicated process, but we will do everything in our power to find those culpable.”

-Jonathan Aikhenbaum, the director of Greenpeace Israel, said that the unusual move to place a gag order on the details of the investigation fits with a “history of of the Environmental Protection Ministry withholding critical information from the public, which can lead to the creation of conspiracy theories.”
+Jonathan Aikhenbaum, the director of Greenpeace Israel, said the unusual move to place a gag order on the details of the investigation fits with a “history of the Environmental Protection Ministry withholding critical information from the public, which can lead to the creation of conspiracy theories.”

-“But Greenpeace, other environmental organizations, academics, and many Israelis are following this very closely, so, at the end of the day, the truth will come out,” he added.
+“But Greenpeace, other environmental organizations, academics and many Israelis are following this very closely, so, at the end of the day, the truth will come out,” he added.

-Authorities reported on Thursday that a young, 55-foot fin whale washed up dead on the Nitzanim beach in southern Israel after it had ingested black tar.
-Six baby sea turtles have also died from tar poisoning, while six others have since been rehabilitated back to life.
+Authorities reported on Thursday that a young, 55-foot-long fin whale washed up dead on the Nitzanim beach in southern Israel after it had ingested black tar.
+Six baby sea turtles have also died of tar poisoning, while six others have since been rehabilitated.

-“Without care, none of the turtles would have made it,” said Yaniv Levin, the manager of the National Sea Turtle Rescue Center at the Israel Nature and Parks Authority.
+“Without care, none of the turtles would have made it,” said Yaniv Levy, the manager of the National Sea Turtle Rescue Center at the Israel Nature and Parks Authority.
 “They all came with tar all over their heads and a large part of their bodies.
 They have tar in their eyes, mouths, nostrils and digestive systems.
 We were able to remove 99 percent of it.”

-Over the weekend, thousands of volunteers have been helping to clean the beaches.
-Israel Nature and Parks Authority called on people to stay away, saying that “cleaning requires the use of appropriate protective equipment to maintain health and the orderly evacuation [of the remnants] to a suitable site.”
+Over the weekend, thousands of volunteers helped to clean the beaches.
+The Nature and Parks Authority called on people to stay away, saying that “cleaning requires the use of appropriate protective equipment to maintain health and the orderly evacuation [of the remnants] to a suitable site.”

 The government has also advised people against using the entire stretch of Israel’s beaches for bathing, sport and leisure until further notice.